dawreckless/python_curriculum/README.md

 # Python Curriculum

-Welcome to the begineer Python Curriculum!
+Welcome to the beginner Python Curriculum!

 ## How to teach this curriculum
 This curriculum is specifically designed for teachers, but can be used by students.